dluks/tls2trees-pipeline/README.md

 3. Create a tile index for the downsampled PLY files using `tile_index.py`
 4. Classify the downsampled PLY files using `fsct/run.py`
 5. Perform instance segmentation on the classified PLY files using `instance_seg_tile` (which in turn uses `points2trees.py`)
+6. Generate QSMs, select optimal QSMs, and calculate biomass using `TreeQSM`.

 The full pipeline can be run with
 ```bash